reph0t/CTF/OverTheWire/readme.md

 # **OverTheWire**
-OverTheWire is a website containg games where it provides educational resources to anyone willing to learn topics of CyberSecurity.
+OverTheWire is a website containing games where it provides educational resources to anyone willing to learn topics of CyberSecurity.
 The OverTheWire community hosts resources free of charge for players to use and learn from.

 >[!NOTE]